rose-collectionservices/collection-services-manual/14-ADMINISTRATIVE/readme.md

 ### 14.3.4 Barcodes
 To order barcodes:

-* Email Laura Trittin, who coordinates the barcodes for the Libraries) to alert her that we will be ordering barcodes.
-She will respond with the first barcode number that we should request when we put in our order.
+* Laura Trittin coordinates barcode ordering for the Libraries.
+When you need to order additional barcodes, email her with the number of barcodes you would like (we usually order in batches of 10,000) and she will place the order.
-* Send a request to Library Finance via Service Now with the following information:
-	* Number of barcodes to be ordered (10,000 is common, but not mandated);
-	* Vendor information (Vernon Library Supplies);
-	* Font: Kumdure;
-	* The first barcode number (which you have received from Anna);
-	* The SpeedType to use;
-	* A sample of the barcodes (scan one sheet of unused barcodes from a package, make sure the barcodes read Rose Library at the top of the label).

 ### 14.3.5 Paying for Supplies using Service Now
 * If you paid for supplies using your corporate card, complete a LITS Travel and Expense Report for reimbursement.